Careers

 Job Requirements:

-• High school diploma or GED equivalent.
+• High school diploma, current student, or GED equivalent.

 • Ability to perform physical tasks, including bending, scrubbing, mopping, walking, reaching, squatting, and lifting up to 50 pounds with reasonable accommodation.